aasharck/audits/audit report explanations/README.md

 Essentially the contract gets rekt

 While the non-execution of `for` loop when the length of array it is iterating over is zero seems obvious, somehow a few similar bugs went passed the development cycle and got caught during the audit

+### 2. returnData for call not checked

+function should check returnData.length == 1 before decoding(if decoding is implemented).
+Otherwise, if it returns no return data, the abi.decode call will revert

+### 3. If ERC721 and ERC1155 are handled in the same function check if they are properly implemented

+improper implementation may cause many issue and may even lead to loss of funds

 ## Low